Apoc70/Purge-LogFiles/README.md

 ### IsEdge

 Indicates the the script is executed on an Exchange Server holding the EDGE role.
-Without the switch servers holding the EDGE role are excluded
+Without the switch servers holding the EDGE role are excluded.

 ### IncludeHttpErr

 Include the HTTPERR log files in the purge routine.
-Those logs are normally stored at C:\Windows\System32\LogFiles\HTTPERR
+Those logs are normally stored at _C:\Windows\System32\LogFiles\HTTPERR_.

 ### UseDynamicExchangePaths